Veridise/AuditHub-Client/README.md

 - `--oidc-client-secret` (`AUDITHUB_OIDC_CLIENT_SECRET`): The OIDC client secret (to be supplied by Veridise upon request).

 Note: use `ah --help` to see the global arguments, applicable to all commands.
+Note: any logging output produced by the `ah` script is directed to stderr, so that output

 **Important**: please note that the `client_id` and `client_secret` pair should be considered sensitive information, as anyone with access to these can trigger AuditHub actions that account towards the usage limits of the organization that was issued these credentials.